Terra

 Rust

-• Do not use the tradtional Fedora %cargo_prep macro.
-Use %cargo_prep_online from anda-srpm-macros instead, and do not use the %generate_buildrequires macro, as it is useless.
+• You SHOULD NOT use the tradtional Fedora %cargo_prep macro.
+Use %cargo_prep_online from anda-srpm-macros instead, and you SHOULD remove the %generate_buildrequires macro, as it is useless.

-• It is encouraged to use %cargo_license_online and %cargo_license_summary_online, although they are not a strict requirement.
+• It is RECOMMENDED to use %cargo_license_online and %cargo_license_summary_online, although they are not a strict requirement.

-• Avoid using both %cargo_build and %cargo_install in the same spec file as cargo install might cause a rebuild due to a bug.
-You should only include either one of them.
+• You SHOULD NOT use both %cargo_build and %cargo_install in the same spec file as cargo install might cause a rebuild due to a bug.
+You SHOULD only include either one of them.
 In most cases, you can just omit %cargo_build entirely and it will just build fine.

 Example: